The Kennel Club Assured Breeders

 The Kennel Club Academy

 The Kennel Club Academy offers a series of free films for breeders that cover topics on breeding considerations, such as understanding inheritance, health testing and how to be a responsible and informed breeder to produce healthy puppies.
 There are also films on whelping and rearing, and canine pregnancy.
 All films have been developed by experts in their fields and offer users an insight into their knowledge and experience.
 In 2018, a film on brachycephalic breeds' health was released, focusing on breathing problems in flat-faced dogs such as Pugs, Bulldogs and French Bulldogs and what clinical signs may be presented in affected dogs.
 Every film comes with useful learning resources and suggested further reading.
-The Academy now has over 10,000 subscribers.

 The Kennel Club provides extensive and detailed online guidance on important factors to consider when breeding dogs, as well as how to use results from health tests and screening schemes appropriately.